zeroc-ice/ice/objective-c/BuildInstructions.md

 ## Building Ice for Objective-C

-The build of Ice for Objective-C requires to first build Ice for C++ in the `cpp` subdirectory.
+The build of Ice for Objective-C requires that you first build Ice for C++ in the `cpp` subdirectory.

-Edit `config/Make.rules` to establish your build configuration.
+From the top-level source directory, edit `config/Make.rules` to establish your build configuration.
 The comments in the file provide more information.

 Change to the Ice for Objective-C source subdirectory: